Can I Ask a Former Employer to Delete My Data?

 Examine the company’s data protection notice and privacy policy.
 To begin, examine the company’s data protection notice and privacy policy.
 This document should include an overview of how the company manages personal data and details on the retention periods for said data.
 Additionally, it may offer instructions on how to request the erasure of personal data.

-Find out who the appropriate contact person is: To identify the person or team responsible for data protection in the organization, refer to the company’s privacy policy or check their website.
+Please find out the appropriate contact person: To identify the person or team responsible for data protection in the organization, refer to the company’s privacy policy or check their website.
 They may have a designated data protection officer, a privacy team, or a specific contact person handling data protection issues.
-The contact information for these individuals or teams should be provided in the privacy policy or made available on the company’s website.
+The contact information for these individuals or teams should be provided in the privacy policy or on the company’s website.

 Regarding the follow-up to your request: After sending the data removal request, give the organization adequate time to respond.
 Under GDPR, businesses must respond to data subject requests within one month, with possible extensions under certain conditions.
 If you don’t receive a response or are unsatisfied, you can escalate the complaint to the relevant data protection authority.